Graduate Student Organizations

 How to Join

 Check out our most updated list of undergraduate student organizations below.
-If you find an organization that you are interested in joining, email firstname.lastname@example.org so we can get you connected.
+If you find an organization that you are interested in joining, feel free to contact them directly or request membership through Student Hub.
+Please email firstname.lastname@example.org with any questions.

 AIS Student Chapter organization encourages the pursuit of information systems excellence within the University of San Francisco, School of Management; offers information systems career and technology information to its members; and provides networking opportunities to those interested in information systems.